-I believe that our greatest strength is the group of talented, diligent, and collegial residents that call this program home.
-Our residents make every effort to maintain a standard of excellence in their rotations; in turn, the training team makes every effort to provide high-yield and stimulating training that leaves residents with the time and energy to fully engage in their academic and personal pursuits outside of work.
-The training structure reflects our dual commitment to resident education and resident well-being, with minimal scut-work, adequate spacing of our more time-intensive rotations, full-day didactics each week, and reasonable call expectations.
+I believe that our greatest strength is the diverse group of bright, talented, dedicated, and collegial residents that call this program home.
+Our residents make every effort to maintain a standard of excellence in their rotations; in turn, the training team makes every effort to provide high-yield and stimulating training that supports residents to fully engage in their clinical, academic, and personal pursuits.
+The training structure reflects our dual commitment to both resident education and resident well-being, with adequate spacing of our more time-intensive rotations, two protected half-days of didactics each week, and reasonable call expectations.

 Associate Professor of Psychiatry